Freymaurer/Fable.Pyxpecto/README.md

   --fail-on-focused-tests       Will exit with ExitCode 4 if run with this argument
                                 and focused tests are found.
   --silent                      Only start and result print.
 No print for each test.

+  --do-not-exit-with-code       Will only return integer as result and not explicitly call `Environment.Exit`.
+                                This can be useful to call Pyxpecto tests from foreign test frameworks

 ```